dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 All we are trying to do is tell **Preact** to load the data from the API immediately the `FoodJokes` component gets rendered.

 Finally, we rendered the component with the **Preact** `render` method.
-This is the method that does the actual rendering on the screen
+This is the method that does the actual rendering on the screen.

 We looped through the `jokes` variable passed as an argument to the `render` method which is now an array to display the contents on the screen.